CorrieJ98/GP2Coursework/Lab1/notes.md

 03/12/25
 Normals on Caster mesh are potentially backwards.
 Change model to be a ball mesh and scale it on Z?
+    fixed. alt drawing bool flip
+    in MainGame::UpdateGameObject(GameObject&...)

+04/12/25
+Culling seems to be broken on the monkey, with the .geom shader.